Skip to main content Skip to main navigation Skip to footer content

 Child Development Option

-The Child Development program provides breadth and depth in the scientific study of child development, along with practical applications in disciplines that require direct interaction with children.
-It provides an excellent foundation for careers in child care, program administration, or work in health settings and other human services with children.
-It prepares students for post-graduate work toward a teaching credential, school psychology, or social work.
+The Child Development program provides breadth and depth in the scientific study of child and adolescent development, along with practical applications in disciplines that require direct interaction with young people.
+It provides an excellent foundation for careers in child care, program administration, or work in health settings and other human services with young people.
+It prepares students for post-graduate work toward a teaching credential, school psychology, social work, or school counseling.

 CFS 100, 130W, 134, 143S, 135; COUN 150